New Mexico Geological Society

 Table of Contents:

 Note —Downloads of the papers below are free.
-Road logs mini-papers, maps, and other sections are only available in print.
+Road logs, mini-papers, and some other sections of recent guidebooks are only available in print.

 First day road log from Farmington, New Mexico to Cortez, Colorado, via Four Corners Power Plant, La Plata Canyon, La Plata mining area and Mancos